Ankitashah212/curriculum-it/README.md

 # Curriculum-It

-Curriculum-It is the task planning app specifically designed for self-learners.
+Curriculum-It is a task manager app specifically designed for self-learners.

 Here's how it works: